ebb-earl-co/tidal-wave/README.md

     --include-eps-singles
 ```
 ## Development
 The easiest way to start working on development is to fork this project on GitHub, or clone the repository to your local machine and do the pull requesting on GitHub later.
-In any case, tere will need to be some getting from GitHub first, so, roughly, the process is:
+In any case, there will need to be some getting from GitHub first, so, roughly, the process is:
   1. Get Python 3.8+ on your system
   2. Use a virtualenv or some other Python environment system (poetry, pipenv, etc.)
   3. Clone the repository: `$ git clone https://github.com/ebb-earl-co/tidal-wave/git`